aliceheath/aliceheath.github.io/_pages/research.md

 #### Stigma and Social Safety Net Participation
 *(with Kelsey Pukelis and Michael Holcomb)*

 Stigma may prevent participation in social safety net programs and impose utility costs on individuals already receiving benefits.
-We use a descriptive survey and survey experiment to assess the role of stigma as a barrier to take-up in the Supplemental Nutritional Assistance Program (SNAP) and the potential for interventions to alleviate stigma and increase take-up.
-The descriptive survey measures the general population’s attitudes and beliefs about individuals who participate in social programs, the observability of participation, barriers and benefits associated with participation, and second-order beliefs related to stigma.
-The experiment tests the impact of three interventions on stigmatizing beliefs and interest in SNAP participation.
+We use a nationally representative to assess the prevalence of stigma and its role as a barrier to take-up in the Supplemental Nutritional Assistance Program (SNAP) and the potential for interventions to alleviate stigma and increase take-up.
+The survey measures respondents' beliefs about the observability of participation, barriers and benefits associated with participation, and attitudes towards individuals who participate in SNAP.
+An experimental component tests the impact of three interventions on stigmatizing beliefs and interest in SNAP participation.

 #### Evaluating the Role of Stigma as a Barrier to Take-up of Government Programs
 *(with Jessica Lasky-Fink, Elizabeth Linos and Heidi Wallace)*